 In accordance with Board of Barbering requirements adherence to the rules of sanitation, sterilization and personal hygiene is required at all times.
-This directly affects the professionalism, continuity and image of you and the school in the marketplace.

 STUDENT HEALTH AND SAFETY

 Student health and safety is important to Federico Beauty Institute.
 All OSHA regulations must be adhered to and the following are to be noted and/or followed by all students.